 Water Heater Replacement & Maintenance

 Hot water technology has changed over the years.
 There are now various types of water heaters with different efficiency levels that can save you on your energy costs over time.
 If you’re in need of water heater services of any kind, look no further than our experienced Atlanta experts at Casteel.
 Our team of licensed plumbers offer exceptional water heater repair and installation services in areas of Georgia such as Marietta, Athens, Mableton, Atlanta, and Gainesville.
 In the event that you are dealing with a water heater emergency and are in need of immediate assistance, we proudly provide emergency plumbing repairs to help restore comfort and safety in your house.

 Traditional Tank Water Heater Services

 Most homeowners have conventional water heaters that come with a tank where hot water is stored.
 While these are cost-efficient at first buy, they are not the most efficient or reliable way for you to receive hot water, especially if your unit is outdated.
 If your water heater is more than 8 years old, it might be time to consider replacing it with a new energy-efficient model.
-That’s where the plumbers at Casteel comes in.
+That’s where the plumbers at Casteel come in.

 Tankless Gas Water Heater Installation and Repair

 While tankless water heaters cost more upfront, they help you save so much water that the costs you save from your reduced water bill can actually pay off your unit in just a few years.
 In addition to saving you up to 50% of the water you’d use with a conventional water heater, these units are much easier to maintain.

 They also break down less often and have a lifespan of 20 years or more.
 When you schedule our ongoing plumbing maintenance and inspections, you can rest easy knowing that we will check in on your unit regularly to help prevent serious issues.